Tim Tebow Motivates, Challenges Catholics

 “He’s doing what heroes are supposed to do, right?
 Heroes are supposed to inspire and motivate us to a higher level,” said Wurtz, who finds Tebow showing classic virtues.

-“He very clearly puts his beliefs out there, and it’s an opportunity to expand on that,” he said.
+“He very clearly puts his beliefs out there, and it’s an opportunity to expand on that,” he added.